General Rules – Important (please read):

 Guidelines and specific details:

-1. Choose one of the projects below and tie it to this year’s theme, Mahragan 2025 ”Stay firm in what you have learned”.
+1. Choose one of the projects below and tie it to this year’s theme, Mahragan 2026 ”we are more than conquerors through him who loved us (Romans 8:37)”.

 • Dry Media: Any two-dimensional work done with dry media such as pencil, pastel, crayon, charcoal, etc. or combination done on paper or other flat surfaces.